alexandruionica/cloudbackup/documentation_src/docs/architecture.md

 ## Potential issues

-- if a file is create locally and its creation date is set to be in the past then once backed up the file would be restored when also selecting a restore point which is before the file was created locally
+- if a file is created locally and its creation date is set to be in the past then once backed up the file would be restored when also selecting a restore point which is before the file was created locally

 ## File Metadata